Tony Glynn: Religious vocation

-Marlon Brando and Glenn Ford

-One night in May 1956 Father Glynn took a telephone call at the Nara presbytery.
-On the other end of the line was the American actor Glenn Ford who was in Japan filming The Teahouse of the August Moon.
-Another member of the cast, Louis Calhern, had suffered a heart attack and died, explained Ford, could the priest come immediately?
-The next day Ford and fellow actor Marlon Brando arrived at the church to arrange Calhern's funeral.
-Ever eager to promote Japanese-American friendship, Tony alerted the press to the story.
-As Tony's brother, Fr Paul Glynn, writes: "After the obsequies, Glenn Ford joined Tony and his 45 boy scouts and American children from the US Marine Camp in a suki-yaki party."
+In May 1956, Glynn was called by American actor Glenn Ford who was in Japan filming The Teahouse of the August Moon.
+Another member of the cast, Louis Calhern, had suffered a heart attack and died.
+Ford and fellow actor Marlon Brando arranged Calhern's funeral at Glynn's church.

-Breaking down prejudice

-Father Glynn was posted back to Australia temporarily in 1957.
-When news circulated of his impending departure he was showered with gifts by parishioners, community organisations and local dignitaries grateful for his services to the people of Nara.
-This gave Tony the idea of making a public exhibition of the gifts, which included many valuable works of art.
-Back in Sydney he approached several potential venues, but none would accept the proposal.
+Father Glynn was temporarily posted back to Australia in 1957.
+When news circulated of his impending departure, he was showered with gifts by parishioners, community organizations, and local dignitaries grateful for his services to the people of Nara.
+This gave Glynn the idea of making a public exhibition of the gifts, which included many valuable works of art.
+Back in Sydney, he approached several potential venues, but none would accept the proposal.
 One store executive commented that ill-feeling towards the Japanese was so great "we couldn't guarantee safety".
 The Glynns appealed to Prime Minister Robert Menzies for help.
 Menzies personally arranged for Mark Foy's department store to provide space and took time out to open the exhibition in August 1958.
-Tony toured the cultural display to more than 40 cities and towns in Australia and New Zealand.
+Glynn toured the cultural display to more than 40 cities and towns in Australia and New Zealand.

-Japanese swords

-The publicity generated by the exhibition gave the priest an opportunity to spread the message of reconciliation.
+The publicity generated by the exhibition allowed the priest to spread a message of reconciliation.
 Some war veterans remained hostile, but others responded by coming forward with traditional Japanese swords they had picked up on battlefields in the Pacific or confiscated from surrendering Japanese soldiers.
-Father Glynn undertook to return them to the families of their owners in Japan and for this purpose collected around 80 swords during his lifetime.
+Father Glynn undertook to return them to the families of their owners in Japan, and for this purpose collected around 80 swords during his lifetime.

-Mixed-race children

-On his return to Japan in 1959 Tony Glynn took up the cause of mixed-race children who had been left behind in the city of Kure where the British Commonwealth Occupation Force was based between 1946 and 1952.
+On his return to Japan in 1959, Glynn took up the cause of mixed-race children who had been left behind in the city of Kure where the British Commonwealth Occupation Force was based between 1946 and 1952.
 A welfare agency identified around 100 children—many fathered by Australian servicemen—who were in desperate need due to poverty and social prejudice.
-The priest thought they should be allowed into Australia to be adopted, but government officials refused to grant an exception to the White Australia policy.
-Tony campaigned to raise money to provide living allowances and pay for the education of the children in Japan.
+The priest advocated for their adoption and entry into Australia, but government officials refused to grant an exception to the White Australia policy.
+Glynn campaigned to raise money to provide living allowances and pay for the education of the children in Japan.